ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 While in your Dashboard, go to the Appearance navigation item on the left hand side and then go to the Themes item.

-You should be looking at a list of several different themes to enable, including one without a picture called “Firstname Blank Theme.”
+You should be looking at a list of several different themes to enable, including one without a picture called "Firstname Blank Theme."

 #### Step 3: Activate the theme

-Click on “Activate” on your theme.
+Click on "Activate" on your theme.

 #### Step 4: Make sure it works

 Go to your site URL to verify that it has been enabled.
 You should see ONLY the text you put in between the body section.
 This is a pretty reasonable thing to happen because it is the only thing you told WordPress to display.

-WordPress isn’t doing anything on the pages because you didn’t tell it to do anything for you.
-Don’t worry though, we will be adding WordPress functionality very shortly.
+WordPress isn't doing anything on the pages because you didn't tell it to do anything for you.
+Don't worry though, we will be adding WordPress functionality very shortly.

 ## <a name="grid-based-layouts">Grid Based Layouts</a>